Basic Machinist Guide

-If making the choice between what to Reassemble between Drill, Chainsaw, and Air Anchor on 2 target fights, Chainsaw should be what’s chosen, followed by Air Anchor as a second choice.
-You’ll never be forced to use Reassemble on Drill anymore when at 90.
+If making the choice between what to Reassemble between Drill, Chainsaw, and Air Anchor on two target fights, Chainsaw should be the first choice, followed by Air Anchor as a second choice.
+You’ll never be forced to use Reassemble on Drill when at 90.

 Auto Crossbow should only be used on three or more enemies since, unlike Heat Blast, Auto Crossbow does not generate Gauss Round or Ricochet charges.

-As far as Flamethrower is concerned, it’s equal in potency to a 3-target rotation using Auto Crossbow.
+As far as Flamethrower is concerned, it’s equal in potency to a three-target rotation using Auto Crossbow.
 The graph below shows a side by side comparison of Flamethrower and Auto Crossbow.

 There are some niche cases where Flamethrower is a small gain on two targets but it’s heavily reliant upon phasing and current Heat and Battery gauge levels.
 Two target Flamethrower is something that needs to be mapped out on a per-fight-basis and should not be the standard.

 As far as stats are concerned, the priority is as follows: